Koh Tang

 Koh Tang (កោះតាង), also known as Tang Island, is the biggest of a group of Cambodian islands off the coast of Sihanoukville Province in the Gulf of Thailand.
 The island is situated approximately 52 km off the southwest coast of Cambodia.
 There are no permanent civilian inhabitants living on the island.
 The Cambodian military maintain a base with a sizable number of personnel.

 The Khmer word Koh (កោះ), means 'island', Tang can be loosely translated to "legend".

 Geography

 The island is rock fringed with its highest point at its northern extremity.
 Two shallow coves press into the eastern and western neck of its northern plateau.
 The eastern cove has a long shallow coral sand beach.
 The small islet Koh Mul/Tuich lies about 1.3 km to the East and Koh Domloung (potato) island about 2.2 km to the South.
 The islets Koh Tee Mui (8.4 km off) and Koh Tee Bpi (9.6 km off) complete the Koh Tang archipelago.

+Important Bird Area

+The archipelago has been designated an Important Bird Area (IBA) by BirdLife International because it supports populations of Christmas Island frigatebirds and Nicobar pigeons.